-The Sierra Fund is leading an ongoing project to post state-issued fish consumption advisories at Sierra water bodies where people are fishing, and at bait and tackle shops where anglers are shopping for supplies.
+Since 2015, The Sierra Fund (TSF) has organized an annual volunteer event to post state-issued fish consumption advisories at Sierra water bodies where people are fishing, known as Post It Day.

-Fish consumption warnings about mercury in fish exist for many water bodies in the Sierra Nevada as a result of historic mining in the region, but prior to July 2015, none were posted at water bodies.
+Fish consumption warnings about mercury in fish exist for many lakes and reservoirs in the Sierra Nevada as a result of historic mining in the region, but prior to 2015, none were posted at water bodies.
 On July 11, 2015, community volunteers posted 98 fish consumption advisories at 28 lakes and reservoirs in the Bear and Yuba watersheds.
-We plan to make this an annual event.
-Posting these advisories ensures that people who are fishing at public locations have the information they need to make healthy decisions about which fish are safe to eat.

 On August 1st, 2013, the Office of Environmental Health Hazard Assessment (OEHHA) released general “safe eating guidelines” for fish from all of California’s lakes and reservoirs that do not already have site-specific guidelines pertaining to them.
 This general advisory is in addition to many site-specific fish consumption advisories that the agency has already released.

 While the fact that this data gap has been filled is good news, the bad news is that the guidelines confirm that mercury is dangerously high in California’s fish.
 The guidelines recommend that women under 45 and children under 18 do not eat any bass, carp, and large brown trout.
 Instead, they may eat up to 2 servings per week of rainbow trout.
 This advice is intended to protect children and babies from mercury exposure, which can permanently damage their brain and nervous system.